Hiboy S2 Pro Review

 Here’s where things get weird…on the back of the deck, you’ll find the reinforced rear fender.
 The majority, if not all, entry-level scooters let you use the rear fender with a dual purpose.
 The first being a mudguard, and the second being a foot brake that you can stomp on in case of emergency stops.
 The S2 Pro’s designers clearly chose to break the established norms of entry-level scooters.
 Whether this is good or not, is entirely dependent on your perception.
 Here’s mine:

-On one hand, the bracket prevents you from wearing the rear solid rubber tire down.
-On the other, it requires a change of riding behavior – especially if you’ve previously ridden a scooter and used the foot brake.
+On one hand, the bracket prevents you from wearing the rear solid rubber tyre down.
+On the other, it requires a change of riding behaviour – especially if you’ve previously ridden a scooter and used the foot brake.
 Ultimately, the S2 Pro forces you to adopt a new riding style which makes it less easy to ride straight off the bat.
-I also have concerns about how much weight the metal bracket can hold – I haven’t tested this but I’d imagine that, under a considerable amount of pressure, the rear bracket could become squished and collapsed in on itself causing it to rub against the tire.
+I also have concerns about how much weight the metal bracket can hold – I haven’t tested this but I’d imagine that, under a considerable amount of pressure, the rear bracket could become squished and collapsed in on itself causing it to rub against the tyre.

 Build Quality & Durability

-Overall, the S2 Pro is durable and robust – the aviation-grade aluminum alloy holds up against the pressures of daily use.
+Overall, the S2 Pro is durable and robust – the aviation-grade aluminium alloy holds up against the pressures of daily use.
 However, you do need to be careful not to take on any hard hits to the underside of the deck since the battery is stored here.

 It’s also worth noting that the frame is sealed with an IP54 water-resistant rating, making it one of the scooters to fall into the 40% of those that are protected from the rain.
 This will give you a level of reassurance to know that if your scooter does take on a few splashes that it will be protected.
 But, as with all electric scooters, I don’t advise riding in the rain.